 |

-University of Cincinnati, Departments of Surgery and Biomedical Engineering, Steven Boyce
+University of Cincinnati, Departments of Surgery and Biomedical Engineering, Steven Boyce, PhD

-University of Cincinnati, Department of Surgery, Dorothy Supp
+University of Cincinnati, Department of Surgery, Dorothy Supp, PhD

 United States Army Surgical Institute, San Antonio, TX